kumahq/kuma-website/app/_src/policies/meshtimeout.md

 #### Idle timeout

 For TCP connections idle timeout is the amount of time that the DP will allow a connection to exist with no inbound or outbound activity.
-On the other hand when connection in HTTP time at which a inbound or outbound connection will be terminated if there are no active streams
+On the other hand when connection in HTTP time at which an inbound or outbound connection will be terminated if there are no active streams

 #### HTTP request timeout

 Request timeout lets you configure how long the data plane proxy should wait for the full response.
-In details it spans between the point at which the entire request has been processed by DP and when the response has been completely processed by DP.
+In details, it spans between the point at which the entire request has been processed by DP and when the response has been completely processed by DP.

 #### HTTP stream idle timeout

-Stream idle timeout is the amount of time that the data plane proxy will allow a HTTP/2 stream to exist with no inbound or outbound activity.
+Stream idle timeout is the amount of time that the data plane proxy will allow an HTTP/2 stream to exist with no inbound or outbound activity.
 This timeout is strongly recommended for all requests (not just streaming requests/responses) as it additionally defends against a peer that does not open the stream window once an entire response has been buffered to be sent to a